leandroyoo/LegoBD/README.md

-5 Quais o total de peças do invetário ?
+5 Quais o total de peças ?
 ----------------------------------------------------------

-SELECT COUNT(*) AS total_de_peças
+SELECT COUNT(ID) AS total_de_peças

-FROM INVENTORIES
+FROM PARTS P

 ORDER BY id